dashpradeep99/postgresql_cluster/Building-A-Highly-Available-Multi-Node-PostgreSQL-Cluster.md

 ### Cluster Installation
 ---

-#### CMAN/Corosync Cluster Configuration

 **!!!
 Notice !!!**

-As of RedHat/CentOS 6.4 crmsh is no longer included in the default repositories.
+> As of RedHat/CentOS 6.4 crmsh is no longer included in the default repositories.
 If you want to use CRM vs PCS You can include the OpenSuse repositories [HERE](http://download.opensuse.org/repositories/network:/ha-clustering:/Stable/RedHat_RHEL-6/).
 More information on the crmsh can be found [HERE](https://savannah.nongnu.org/forum/forum.php?forum_id=7503)

 In this turtoial we will add the openSUSE repository to our nodes.
 Though I recommend building or copying these packages into a local repository for more controlled management.